Nick Hardt

-Nick Hardt (born 20 September 2000) is a Dominican tennis player.
+Nick Hardt (born 20 September 2000) is a Dominican professional tennis player.

-Hardt has a career high ATP singles ranking of world No. 201 achieved on 12 December 2022 and doubles ranking of No. 399 achieved on 3 October 2022.
+He has a career high ATP singles ranking of world No. 180 achieved on 29 July 2024 and a doubles ranking of No. 282 achieved on 24 August 2023.
+He is currently the No. 1 Dominican player.

 Hardt represents the Dominican Republic in the Davis Cup.
-He is currently the No. 1 Dominican player.

 Junior career

 Hardt was ranked No. 16 in the world junior rankings by the ITF on 5 March 2018.

-In 2016, he won the Copa Merengue tournament in Santo Domingo, Dominican Republic.
+In 2016, he won the XXV Copa Merengue tournament in Santo Domingo, Dominican Republic, becoming the youngest Dominican to win the title at 15 years of age.

-In 2017, he reached the quarterfinals of the Eddie Herr ITF tournament.
+In 2017, he reached the quarterfinals of the Eddie Herr Junior Championships ITF tournament where he lost to eventual champion, Bulgarian Adrian Andreev.

 In 2018, he reached the quarterfinals of the 2018 French Open Junior Championships and the third round in the 2018 U.S. Open Junior Championships.
 Hardt also reached the finals of the 2018 Porto Alegre Junior Championships losing to the No. 1 ranked junior in the world Sebastián Báez in the finals.